ohitstom/spicetify-easyinstall/README.md

 <img align="top" height="40px" style="visibility: hidden;">

 <img src="https://user-images.githubusercontent.com/26436809/118751529-d0abcf00-b8a4-11eb-9876-8b15f930a691.png" alt="img" align="right" width="375px">
 A fallback tool for installing spicetify.
-100% source, with an easy to use gui.
+100% open source, with an easy to use gui.

 ### Features
  - Downloads and installs spotify and spicetify.